 - Free high-speed Wifi

-2. Best Hostel for Solo Travelers in Stockholm – City Backpackers
+Best Hostel for Solo Travelers in Stockholm – City Backpackers Hostel

-City Backpackers is the best hostel for solo backpackers in Stockholm, hands down.
-To be fair it was a close contender for best hostel in Stockholm overall.
-City Backpackers offers guests a free sauna, ice skates rental and saucer sleds too; fingers crossed it snows while you’re in town.
+City Backpackers Hostel is the best hostel for solo travelers in Stockholm, hands down.
+To be fair it was a close contender for the best hostel in Stockholm overall.
+City Backpackers offers guests a free sauna, ice skates rental, and saucer sleds too; fingers crossed it snows while you’re in town.